chemandante/homm3/README.md

 18 - Thunder helmet\
 19 - Beastplate of petrified wood\
 1A - Rib cage\
-1B - Scales of the greater balilisk\
+1B - Scales of the greater basilisk\
 1C - Tunic of the cyclops king\
 1D - Breastplate of brimstone\
 1E - Titan's cuirass\